Hyperfunctions in $A$-model Localization

 A central contribution of this paper is the reconciliation of our novel distributional integral description of observables with the established JK contour integral description.
 This is achieved through hyperfunction theory, which relates distributional integrals to complex contour integrals.
 In particular, by interpreting the distributional integrand of the $\mathbb{CP}^{N-1}$ correlator in terms of hyperfunctions, we explicitly recover the complex contour integral description in \cite{Benini:2015noa,Closset:2015rna,Benini:2016hjo}.
 Although hyperfunctions are rarely utilized in the context of localization, they appear in at least one six-dimensional supersymmetric localization computation \cite{Nieri:2015dts} and in the hyperfunction formulation of Duistermaat--Heckman localization \cite{jeffrey2017}.

-This paper is organized as follows.
-Section 2 reviews $\mathcal{N}=(2,2)$ supersymmetry on $\mathbb{R}^2$ and the $A$-twisted theory on $S^2$.
-Section 3 presents the localization computation, including the localizing term, the chiral multiplet one-loop contribution, and the resulting distributional formula for observables of abelian $\mathcal{N}=(2,2)$ GLSMs on $S^2$.
-Section 4 applies these results to the $\mathbb{CP}^{N-1}$ correlator and demonstrates the equivalence between the distributional and JK contour integral descriptions of observables via hyperfunctions.
-Section 5 discusses the implications and possible extensions.
+The remainder of this work is structured as follows.
+Section 2 reviews the necessary background, starting with $\mathcal{N}=(2,2)$ supersymmetry on $\mathbb{R}^{2}$, followed by $A$-twisted $\mathcal{N}=(2,2)$ supersymmetry on $S^{2}$.
+Section 3 presents the localization computation, including the $Q$-exact localizing term, the localization locus, the evaluation of the chiral multiplet one-loop contribution via monopole spherical harmonics, and the resulting distributional formula for abelian $A$-twisted $\mathcal{N}=(2,2)$ GLSMs on $S^{2}$.
+Section 4 applies the results to the $\mathbb{CP}^{N-1}$ correlator, verifies the selection rule, and demonstrates the equivalence between the distributional and JK contour integral descriptions of observables via hyperfunctions.
+Section 5 discusses implications and prospects, including non-abelian and $\Omega$-deformed extensions.